-Either way, whether you’re getting one purely for decoration, or are looking forward to setting up a cozy fire in your backyard, a clay chiminea will serve you well.
+In any case, whether you’re getting one purely for decoration, or are looking forward to setting up a cozy fire in your backyard, a clay chiminea will serve you well.

 Aside from the look, there are several features that make clay chimineas quite practical.

-They are safer than their metal counterparts.
+For one thing, they are safer than their metal counterparts.
 Clay is naturally an insulator which means the body will heat up less than that of a metal chiminea.

 This makes it so that the heat emitted by the chiminea is focused out of the opening in the fire chamber and isn’t dissipated throughout the actual body of the chiminea.

 This makes it easier to position and manage the flow of the heat, while also making it such that the body of the clay chiminea is less of a risk of burning anything that might touch it.

 While that is quite a plus, even with the added safety of clay, proper fire safety measures are still a must no matter what.